-QAVTC offers work-based learning experiences for Seniors who are in their second year of a technical skills program.
-This program is designed for Seniors who have either completely met or are close to meeting their graduation requirements.

-High School Seniors who are enrolled in a second year QAVTC skill-level course (ex.
-Auto Tech II), will concurrently enroll in a cooperative education course.
-Students will work directly with local employers to practice the skills and attain the experience they need to find gainful employment after high school.

-Students will enroll in the cooperative program the second semester of their senior year.
-They will work with their instructor and co-op coordinator to identify an employer who will assist them in completing their work-based learning.
+QAVTC offers work-based learning experience for Seniors who are in their second or third year of a technical skills program.
+This program is reserved for Seniors who have met or are close to meeting their graduation requirements.
+Students will work directly with local employers to practice the skills and attain the experiences they need to find gainful employment after high school.
+Students will work with their instructor to identify an employer who will assist them in completing their work-based learning.
+Goals are typically set cooperatively by the student, the instructor, and the employer.
 Students will be assigned tasks to complete in collaboration with their QAVTC instructor and employer.
-Students will gain hands-on experience practicing what they have learned in the classroom and learning additional skills from their employer.
+Students will gain hands-on experience practicing what they have learned in the classroom and lab, while learning additional skills from their employer.